Analysts Sights: 21Vianet Group Inc (VNET)

 For 21Vianet Group Inc (NASDAQ:VNET) out of the analyst recommendations 0 analysts recommend stock a Buy, 1 rate the stock Outperform, 0 analysts recommend to Hold the stock, 0 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of 21Vianet Group Inc (NASDAQ:VNET) has a market capitalization of $971.33 Million and its number of outstanding shares are 114.14 Million.
-During previous trade 1.7 Million shares of 21Vianet Group Inc (NASDAQ:VNET) exchanged hands whereas on average almost 484.22 Million shares has been traded.
+Shares of 21Vianet Group Inc (NASDAQ:VNET) has a market capitalization of $1.05 Billion and its number of outstanding shares are 114.14 Million.
+During previous trade 1.68 Million shares of 21Vianet Group Inc (NASDAQ:VNET) exchanged hands whereas on average almost 497.85 Million shares has been traded.